-If a broker, bank or other nominee holds your shares and you wish to vote in person at the annual meeting you must obtain a proxy issued in your name from the broker, bank or other nominee; otherwise you will not be permitted to vote in person at the annual meeting.
+If a broker, bank or other nominee holds your shares and you wish to vote in person at the annual meeting you must first obtain a proxy issued in your name from the broker, bank or other nominee; otherwise you will not be permitted to vote in person at the annual meeting.

-WHERE CAN I FIND THE VOTING RESULTS OF THE ANNUAL MEETING?
+Q: WHERE CAN I FIND THE VOTING RESULTS OF THE ANNUAL MEETING?

-A: We intend to announce preliminary voting results at the annual meeting and publish final results in a Current Report on Form 8-K that will be filed with the Securities and Exchange Commission (the "SEC") following the annual meeting.
+A: We intend to announce preliminary voting results at the annual meeting and publish final results in a Current Report on Form 8-K that will be filed with the Securities and Exchange Commission (the "SEC") within four business days following the annual meeting.
 All reports we file with the SEC are available when filed.
 Please see the question "Where to Find Additional Information" below.

-Q: WHEN ARE STOCKHOLDER PROPOSALS AND STOCKHOLDER NOMINATIONS DUE FOR THE 2016 ANNUAL MEETING?
+Q: WHEN ARE STOCKHOLDER PROPOSALS AND STOCKHOLDER NOMINATIONS DUE FOR THE 2017 ANNUAL MEETING?

-A: Under Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the Corporate Secretary must receive a stockholder proposal no later than December 22, 2015 in order for the proposal to be considered for inclusion in our proxy materials for the 2016 annual meeting.
-To otherwise bring a proposal or nomination before the 2016 annual meeting, you must comply with our by-laws.
-Currently, our by-laws require written notice to the Corporate Secretary between January 21, 2016 and February 20, 2016.
+A: Under Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the Corporate Secretary must receive a stockholder proposal no later than December 17, 2016 in order for the proposal to be considered for inclusion in our proxy materials for the 2017 annual meeting.
+To otherwise bring a proposal or nomination before the 2017 annual meeting, you must comply with our by-laws.
+Currently, our by-laws require written notice to the Corporate Secretary between January 18, 2017 and February 17, 2017.
 The purpose of this requirement is to assure adequate notice of, and information regarding, any such matter as to which stockholder action may be sought.
-If we receive your notice before January 21, 2016 or after February 20, 2016, then your proposal or nomination will be untimely.
+If we receive your notice before January 18, 2017 or after February 17, 2017, then your proposal or nomination will be untimely.
 In addition, your proposal or nomination must comply with the procedural provisions of our by-laws.
 If you do not comply with these procedural provisions, your proposal or nomination can be excluded.
 Should the board nevertheless choose to present your proposal, the named proxies will be able to vote on the proposal using their best judgment.